Bhikshatana: Iconography

 A 12th-century bronze Bhikshtana in the Nayak Palace Art Museum, Thanjavur.
 Like many other bronzes, the separately-cast trishula is missing from the hand.

 The iconography of Bhikshatana is discussed in all Shaiva Agamic texts, including Amshumadbhedagama, Kamikagama, Supredagama, Karanagama and the iconographic work Shilparatna; the texts are mostly South Indian in origin.
 The iconography is quite similar to that of the Kankala-murti aspect who, like Bhikshatana, is associated with the legend of Shiva's atonement for severing Brahma's head.
 The chief difference is that Bhikshatana is nude and Kankala-murti is clothed.

 Though Shiva is often described as a naked ascetic Yogi, iconographically he is rarely portrayed as nude except in his form as Bhikshatana.
 Often the seductive nature of the naked Bhikshatana is emphasised in his torso and buttocks.
 Though his manhood is fully visible, Bhikshatana is never displayed as ithyphallic in South Indian iconography.
-In contrast to textual descriptions, Orissan images of Bhikshatana depict him clothed with tiger skin and other body ornaments, but displaying an erect phallus.
+In contrast to textual descriptions, Odia images of Bhikshatana depict him clothed with tiger skin and other body ornaments, but displaying an erect phallus.
 He is two-armed, holding the begging bowl kapala in his left hand and the trishula (trident) in his right hand.

 Bhikshatana is depicted with jatabhadra (dishevelled matted locks) or with jatamandala (matted hair arranged in a circle).
 A serpent may be depicted in his matted hair, which is also adorned by the crescent moon.
 His forehead bears a tripundara, the Shaiva tilaka composed of three horizontal lines of sacred ash with a red dot in the middle representing the third eye.
 He wears a patta (ornamental head band)—sometimes adorned with a human skull motif—on his forehead.
 Snake ornaments adorn his body, and bronze images often depict multiple necklaces, a waist-band, armlets, elbow bands, bracelets, anklets, and rings on all his toes and fingers.
 A snake is also tied around his waist and a white yagnopavita (sacred thread) is worn across the chest.